Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Introduction

 To this end, in contrast to conventional methods that use a single policy to model a vision-and-language task, we instead maintain a \textbf{\emph{distribution of policies}}.
 By employing a Bayesian reinforcement learning framework for learning this distribution of the seeker's policy, our model incorporates the expected gain from a query towards achieving its goal.
-Our framework uses recently proposed Stein Variational Gradient Descent \cite{svgd} to perform an efficient update of the posterior policies.
+Our framework, summarized in Fig. \ref{fig:intro}, uses recently proposed Stein Variational Gradient Descent \cite{svgd} to perform an efficient update of the posterior policies.
 Having a distribution over seeking policies, our agent is \textbf{\textit{capable of considering various strategies for obtaining further information}}, analogous to human contemplation of various ways to ask a question.
 Each sample from the seeker's policy posterior represents a policy of its own, and seeks a different piece of information.
 This allows the agent to further contemplate the outcome of the various strategies before seeking additional information and considers the consequence towards the goal.
 We then formalize an approach for the agent to \textbf{\textit{evaluate the consequence of receiving additional information}} towards achieving its goal.
+This consequence is the intrinsic reward the policy distribution receives to update its strategy for question generation.

-We apply the proposed approach to two complex vision-and-language tasks, namely GuessWhat \cite{guesswhat_game} and CLEVR \cite{clevr}, and show that it outperforms the baselines and achieves the state-of-art results.
+We apply the proposed approach to two complex vision-and-language tasks, namely GuessWhat \cite{guesswhat_game} and CLEVR~\cite{clevr}, and show that it outperforms the comparative baselines and achieves the state-of-art results.